-- CosmoSkyMed images to monitor the Haiyuan fault in China and the Shahdad fault in Iran under Objective A and to provide advanced science products for the 2015 Greece (Lefkada) earthquake and the 2016 Italy earthquake under Objective C. - ALOS-2 images to monitor the North Anatolian fault and the Andes under Objective A and to respond to the 2015 Nepal earthquake and the 2016 Italy earthquakes (Amatrice, Norcia, Visso) under Objective C. - TerraSAR-X images to monitor the North Anatolian fault under Objective A and to cover the 2015 and 2014 Greece (Lefkada and Cephalonia) earthquakes. - Radarsat-2 images to cover the 2015 Greece (Lefkada) earthquake and the 2016 Italy (Amatrice) earthquake. - Pleiades images to monitor the 2016 Italy and New Zealand earthquakes under Objective C. - Copernicus Sentinel-1 images to cover the 2015 Nepal and Greece (Lefkada) earthquakes and the 2016 Ecuador and Italy earthquakes (Amatrice, Norcia, Visso) under Objective C.
+- CosmoSkyMed images to monitor the Haiyuan fault in China and the Shahdad fault in Iran under Objective A and to provide advanced science products for the 2014 Greece (Cephalonia) earthquake, the 2015 Greece (Lefkada) earthquake and the 2016 Italy earthquake under Objective C. - ALOS-2 images to monitor the North Anatolian fault and the Andes under Objective A and to respond to the 2015 Nepal earthquake and the 2016 Italy earthquakes (Amatrice, Norcia, Visso) under Objective C. - TerraSAR-X images to monitor the North Anatolian fault under Objective A and to cover the 2015 and 2014 Greece (Lefkada and Cephalonia) earthquakes. - Radarsat-2 images to cover the 2015 Greece (Lefkada) earthquake. - Pleiades images to monitor the 2016 Italy and New Zealand earthquakes under Objective C, as well as for active fault mapping in Myanmar and Chile. - Copernicus Sentinel-1 images to cover the 2015 Nepal and Greece (Lefkada) earthquakes and the 2016 Ecuador and Italy earthquakes (Amatrice, Norcia, Visso) under Objective C, but also for validation (based on GNSS measurements) and strain rate mapping in the North Anatolian fault.